-The focus of the program was on bringing more human interaction to the customer experience.
-Because whether your customer experience (CX) strategy revolves around creating a frictionless customer journey or ensuring a memorable CX, one thing is certain: humans want a more human experience.
+The focus of the program was on bringing more human interaction to the customer experience (CX).
+Whether your customer experience strategy revolves around creating a frictionless customer journey or ensuring a memorable experience, one thing is certain: humans want a more human experience.

 In this age of customer experience, companies have an opportunity to generate business growth through frictionless and human experiences – for both customers and employees.

 Why putting humanity at the center of customer and employee experiences can be vital for your organization:

 According to Bliss, who worked in customer experience for large companies like Lands’ End, Mazda, and Microsoft, companies have inadvertently been putting the mechanics over the meaning of the work.
 Companies need to think like this: “If we were people, how would we be defined as people?”

 “To earn this kind of growth that people love you as a company and love your people is to act in an admirable way and have admirable actions,” Bliss said.
 It’s all about rethinking leadership that strives solely to lead for growth by also focusing by leading to improve lives.

 “At the heart of it, in order to keep humanity at the center, we have to be dedicated to improving lives,” King said.

 The importance of mapping out what you want to achieve: